-The Company has not early adopted the following revised standards and is currently assessing the impact that these standards will have on its future financial statements.
+The Company has not early adopted the following new standard and is currently assessing the impact that it will have on its future financial statements.

 Other accounting standards or amendments to existing accounting standards that have been issued but have future effective dates are either not applicable or are not expected to have a significant impact on the Company's financial statements.